The term ‘Digital Marketing’ has been around for a while but it seems to be coming into its own in recent years.

-Digital Marketing, on the other hand, uses the internet and other digital channels to market a business’ products and services as we have already seen from our discussion above.
+Digital Marketing, on the other hand, uses the internet and other digital channels to market a business’s products and services, as we have already seen from our discussion above.

-Some people think that there’s no difference between digital marketing and social media marketing.
+Some people think there’s no difference between digital and social media marketing.

 In reality, the two are very different, and the impact and effectiveness of each can’t be compared.

 Digital Marketing uses both online and offline methods to reach out to the target audience & also includes Social Media Marketing as one of its Channels of Marketing.

 On the other hand, Social Media Marketing is limited only to online methods and strategies.